Free Power of Attorney

 9. X____Insurance Transactions

-10. To do any act that I can do through an Attorney-in-fact with any insurance policy.
+10. To do any act that I can do through an Agent with any insurance policy.
 This power includes, but is not limited to, the power to pay premiums, start, modify or terminate policies, manage all cash payouts, borrow from insurers and third parties using insurance policies as collateral, and to change the beneficiaries on any insurance policies on my life.
-Unless my Attorney-in-fact was already a beneficiary of any policy before the signing of this document, my Attorney-in-fact cannot name himself or herself as a beneficiary of such policy.
+Unless my Agent was already a beneficiary of any policy before the signing of this document, my Agent cannot name himself or herself as a beneficiary of such policy.

 11. X____Claims and Litigation Matters